AC Repair Advice • Updated May 2026

 Preventive Measures to Extend Capacitor Life

-While capacitors have a finite lifespan, several steps can help extend their operational life and reduce the risk of oil leaks or failure:
+While capacitors have a finite lifespan, several steps can help extend their operational life and reduce the risk of oil leaks or failure.

 Regular HVAC Maintenance

 Scheduling annual HVAC inspections ensures that capacitors and other critical components are checked regularly.
 Technicians can identify early signs of wear or leaks before they lead to system failure.
+Our Comfort Club covers both spring and fall tune-ups.

 Protect Your System from Power Surges